top of page

 We know English is confusing.
 Here are few tricks to consider next time you are writing that make using the active voice easier:

-1. Use the Zombie Trick from Rebecca Johnson at the Marine Corps University (who says grammar isn’t fun?)
+1. Use the Zombie Trick from Rebecca Johnson at the Marine Corps University (because who says grammar isn’t fun?)

 2. Consider using a tool like Hemingway App or Grammarly to raise your awareness of excessive uses of the passive voice